Jay-Z: 2008–2011: The Blueprint 3 and Watch the Throne

-On January 23, 2010, Jay-Z released a track, "Stranded (Haiti Mon Amour)", with Rihanna, and U2's Bono and The Edge, as well as performing it at the Hope For Haiti Now telethon.
+On January 23, 2010, Jay-Z released a track, "Stranded (Haiti Mon Amour)", with Rihanna, and U2's Bono and The Edge, and performed it at the Hope For Haiti Now telethon.
 In June 2010, Eminem and Jay-Z announced they would perform together in a pair of concerts in Detroit and New York.
 The event was dubbed The Home & Home Tour.
 The first two concerts rapidly sold out, prompting the scheduling of an additional show at each venue.
 Jay-Z was the supporting act for U2 on the Australian and New Zealand leg of their U2 360° Tour, beginning in Auckland, New Zealand, in November 2010, followed by Melbourne, Sydney, Brisbane and Perth in December.

-Jay-Z also appeared on stage during U2 performances of "Sunday Bloody Sunday", and in Auckland also on a five-track EP entitled Watch the Throne, although it was later revealed by West that the project had become a full-length LP.
+Jay-Z would later appear with Kanye West on Watch the Throne, a full-length LP with origins as a five-track EP.
 Recording sessions for the album took place at various recording locations and began in November 2010.
 The first single released for the project was "H•A•M".
 The track was co-produced by Lex Luger and West himself.
 The track ended up being on the deluxe edition of the album.
 The follow-up to that was the second single "Otis", which premiered on Funkmaster Flex's Hot 97 radio show, and was later released to the iTunes Store eleven days later.
 The song's existence, along with several other tracks from the album, was confirmed during a listening session hosted by Jay-Z. The album was first released on the iTunes Store, five days prior to its being released in physical format, a strategy Jay-Z later said was used to block an internet leak.
 It debuted at No. 1 on the iTunes Store in 23 countries.
 It also broke Coldplay's record for most albums sold in one week on the online retailer, selling 290,000 copies on iTunes alone.
 It held that record until Lil Wayne's Tha Carter IV was released twenty-one days later, selling 10,000 copies more.
 It debuted on the U.S. Billboard 200 chart at No. 1, selling 436,000 copies in its first week.
 The album received generally positive reviews.
 Jay-Z and West later gave a surprise performance of "Otis" at the 2011 MTV Video Music Awards.